10 Strongest Rank 8 Xyz Monsters in Yu-Gi-Oh

 7. Number 107: Galaxy-Eyes Tachyon Dragon

 While it's unfortunate that Tachyon's field-negation can potentially weaken your own units, since you likely spent your best monsters in summoning Tachyon, you should suffer much less reductions than your opponent.
-Remember that the effect negation and ATK/DEF halving Tachyon provides is permanent; even if your opponent scrapes together a removal or survives the turn, they'll be left with a weakened and effect-less army unable to properly serve their master.
+Remember that the effect negation is permanent; even if your opponent scrapes together a removal or survives the turn, they'll be left with a weakened and effect-less army unable to properly serve their master.

 6. Number 90: Galaxy-Eyes Photon Lord